Simple Tilings of Nilpotent Lie Groups: Tiling Spaces

 \subsection{Simple Tilings in \texorpdfstring{$\RR^n$}{Euclidean Space}}

 In this subsection, we restrict our attention explicitly to the Euclidean setting $G = \mc{M} = \RR^n$ acting on itself by translation.

-A \textit{simple tiling} is an FLC tiling of $\RR^n$ by convex polytopes meeting full-face to full-face.
-This simplifying assumption is widely used to help control both the geometry and combinatorics of otherwise unwieldy tile types.
+A \term{simple tiling} is an FLC tiling of $\RR^n$ by convex polytopes meeting full-face to full-face.
+Often this is described more loosely as tilings by polyhedra meeting full-face to full-face.
+We add the convexity assumption as a useful (but technically unnecessary) condition.
+The assumption that a tiling is simple is widely used to help control both the geometry and combinatorics of otherwise unwieldy tile types.
 It is well-known that such a restriction does not lose us any information in $\RR^n$.

 \begin{theorem}[{\cite[\textsection 4.2]{priebe2000towards}}] Every normal tiling of $\RR^n$ is MLD to a tiling by Vorono\"{i} cells, and therefore is MLD to a simple tiling. \begin{sketch} We omit the full proof of this fact here, noting that there will be similarities when we prove \autoref{thm:normal tilings are simplicial} later one.
 The key ingredients are that every tile can be represented by a "locator point" (such as the barycenter of the tile).
-The collection of these points form a Delaunay set $D_{\mc{T}}$ called the \textit{locator set} of $\mc{T}$.
+The collection of these points form a Delaunay set $D_{\mc{T}}$.
 The Derived Vorono\"{i} tiling associated to $D_{\mc{T}}$ is MLD to $\mc{T}$ by construction, and since Vorono\"{i} cells in $\RR^n$ are convex polytopes meeting full-face to full-face, such a tiling is simple. \end{sketch} \end{theorem}

 Observe that the definition of a simple tiling does not immediately generalize to the setting of a general $G$-tiling of a manifold $\mc{M}$.
 In particular, convex polytopes may not be well-behaved at large scales.
 In fact, it is not even clear that Vorono\"{i} cells may be deemed "polytopes" in any reasonable sense.
-For more on this, we invite the reader to consider \cite{boissonnat2016obstruction} wherein it is shown that the Vorono\"{i} faces of a Voronoi diagram may not even form closed topological disks.
+For more on this, we invite the reader to consider \cite{boissonnat2016obstruction} wherein it is shown that the Vorono\"{i} faces of a Vorono\"{i} diagram may not even form closed topological disks.
 The example manifold provided is non-homogeneous, but can be made to approximate Euclidean space arbitrarily well.

 \begin{note} It is for this reason that we hesitate to take \autoref{thm:tiling spaces are inverse limits} in the generality as originally stated, prompting us to add the extra "geometric normality" assumption.
 This assumption is essentially assumed in first half of the proof, but is dropped later on, claiming that the Vorono\"{i} cells of a locator set will induce a "polytope" cell division.
 From this it is implied that the tiles are closed topological disks meeting in connected, topological disks after sufficient subdivision.